nowo-tech/ComposerUpdateHelper/README.md

 After installation, two files will be copied to your project root:
 - `generate-composer-require.sh` - The main script
-- `generate-composer-require.yaml` - Configuration file for ignored packages (only created if doesn't exist)
+- `generate-composer-require.yaml` - Configuration file for ignored and included packages (only created if doesn't exist)

 **Note:** These files should be committed to your repository so they're available to all team members.
 The plugin will remove any old `.ignore.txt` entries from `.gitignore` if they exist.